 there are many factors on a national level that change your house's value: unemployment, interest rates, quarterly earnings reports, and more.

 However, your house's value and the features that play the biggest role in its appreciation depend on the local Landrum economy and housing market.

 Access to services - Being close to schools, employment and amenities like shopping, restaurants and entertainment is important to many us and will greatly influence home values.

 So when it comes to keeping their value, these regions often appreciate much more reliably than areas lacking key features.

-Real estate sales trends - How fast are homes selling?
-What was the selling price versus the listing price?
-A lot of data can often be obtained from public records, but a good agent with access to the local MLS will often provide a more complete picture.
+Real estate sales trends - Are homes on the market 30, 60, or 90 days or even longer?
+What was the selling price compared to the asking price?
+Some information can often be obtained from public records, but a good agent with access to the local MLS will often provide a more complete picture.

-Economic factors - Have businesses moved into or away from an area?
-Are local companies hiring?
-Is there a nice mix of work in an area, or does it rely upon just one industry?
-All these play a role.
+The local economy - Are local companies hiring?
+Have businesses moved into or away from an area?
+Is there a nice blend of job types in an area, or does it rely upon just one industry?
+Is the mix of commercial and residential zoning changing?